 Applying for Degree Candidacy

-To become a candidate for a degree, an application for graduation must be submitted by the student to their advisor according to published deadlines.
-The advisor certifies that all major and minor requirements will be met by the close of the final term.
-The advisor then approves the application and submits it to the department chair for verification.
-The department chair then approves the application and submits it to the department chair for confirmation.
-The Registrar’s Office then informs the candidate of any requirements remaining to be completed to graduate.
+To become a candidate for a degree, an application for graduation must be submitted by the student to the Registrar's Office according to published deadlines.
+The Registrar's Office certifies that all requirements will be met by the close of the expected graduation term.
+The candidate and advisor are informed of any requirements remaining to be completed to graduate.
 It is the student’s responsibility to comply with all deadline dates as specified in the calendar dates.
-Failure to do so could result in the postponement of graduation.
-Failure to comply with dates and deadlines may result in the delayed posting of a degree.
+Failure to comply with dates and deadlines may result in the delayed posting of a degree or postponement of graduation.
 Degrees are posted effective for the term the application is received by the Registrar’s Office.

 Degrees are conferred at commencement exercises held at the close of the spring semester.
 Candidates for graduation are those students who will have satisfied graduation requirements within the current academic year, as well as those who expect to finish their requirements in the summer session immediately following commencement.
 An academic year encompasses Fall, Spring, and Summer semesters.
 Each fall begins a new academic year.
 Students completing graduation within this period are encouraged to participate in the exercises.

 Participation in the commencement ceremony does not signify degree completion.